Windrose Storage Guide: How to Stop Leaving Good Loot Behind

 Head over to your basic Workbench.
 You need 2 Coarse Fabric and 1 Rope to craft the bag.
 Both of these prerequisite materials are also crafted right there at the Workbench using basic Plant Fiber.
 Simply grab a shovel, dig up some local bushes, spin the fiber into fabric and rope, and stitch your new bag together.

-The Workbench upgrade system in Windrose is slightly unorthodox.
-You do not just click a button and spend resources to magically level up the table.
-You have to physically build a new object called a Sawhorse and place it within the radius of your base's Bonfire.
-The Sawhorse requires 10 Copper Ingots and 20 Wood.
-Once placed, it automatically elevates the status of any Workbench sharing that same Bonfire zone to Level 2.
+The Workbench upgrade system is slightly unorthodox.
+You do not just click a button to level up the table.
+You have to physically build objects like the Sawhorse or the Toolbox and place them within the radius of your base's Bonfire.
+For the exact material costs of these station add-ons, check my complete infrastructure and crafting guide.

 Building a Better Base Stash